-Step 3: After transferring the file, you may safely disconnect your phone from computer.
+Step 3: After transferring the file, you may safely disconnect your phone from the computer.

 Step 4: Now to flash the Update Super SU zip file click on the Install option present on the TWRP recovery.

-Step 5: This will show you all the files and folders located on phone.
+Step 5: This will show you all the files and folders located on the phone.

 Step 6: Just select the Update Super SU zip file to install.
 On the next screen just swipe right to start the actual Rooting process.